felixdorn/tin/README.md

 * PHPDoc
 * Various outputs (cli / web)
 * grayscale theme
+* better themes (will also boost performances a lot!!)
 ## Known Issues

 Named parameters are simply ignored by the built-in PHP parser which means that if you're named parameter is also a